Abir10101/docs/kubernates.md

 Services that can be used to expose applications running within a cluster.
 The commonly used types of services:

 - ClusterIP: This is the default service type.
 It exposes the service on a cluster-internal IP address.
 It allows communication between different services within the cluster but does not expose the service externally.
-- NodePort: This type of service exposes a static port on the node in which the service resides.
+- NodePort: This service exposes a static port on every node in the cluster.
 It creates a mapping between a port on the node's IP address and the port of the service.
 This allows external access to the service using the node's IP address and the static port.
-- LoadBalancer: This type of service provisions an external load balancer, such as a cloud provider's load balancer, to distribute traffic to the service.
+- LoadBalancer: This service provisions an external load balancer, such as a cloud provider's load balancer, to distribute traffic across the available pods, using various load balancing algorithms.
+If a pod becomes unhealthy or is removed from the cluster, the load balancer stops sending traffic to that pod until it becomes healthy again or a new pod is created.
 It automatically assigns an external IP address to the service, allowing it to be accessible from outside the cluster.
 - ExternalName: This type of service is used to provide a DNS CNAME record that points to an external service or resource outside the cluster.
 It does not proxy or expose the service internally within the cluster.